This easy Matcha Biscotti recipe dips and drizzles matcha glaze on biscotti for a wonderfully delicious treat for yourself or a friend!

 After that, bake the flattened cookie log and then cool it on a rack for a few minutes before slicing it.
 Return the sliced pieces to the oven for a few minutes and you’re all done!

-Of course, for this recipe I wanted to coat the biscotti in a sweet matcha glaze so you’ll have to do the extra work of whisking together four ingredients in a bowl.
+Of course, for this recipe I wanted to coat the biscotti in a sweet matcha glaze.
+So, for this matcha glaze recipe you’ll have to do the extra work of whisking together four ingredients in a bowl.
 STAY WITH ME.

-It’s dealers’s choice whether you want to do a solid-half-dunk, or drizzle the glaze over the top.
+It’s dealers’s choice on the green tea glaze, whether you want to do a solid-half-dunk, or matcha drizzle over the top.

 I did a little of both so I could put together a nice gift for a friend of mine who is a fellow matcha-lover.